Command & Control: PoshC2

 get-screenshot

-Just like it has been mentioned in the above image, you can navigate to the location of the screenshot and access the screen of the target.
-The screenshot captured by us is shown below:
+As mentioned in the image above, you can navigate to the specified location to access the target’s screen.
+The screenshot captured in this process is displayed below:

 Author: Kavish Tyagi is a Cybersecurity enthusiast and Researcher in the field of WebApp Penetration testing.
 Contact here